2001 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Latin motto E PLURIBUS UNUM stretches horizontally across the field, with UNITED STATES OF AMERICA arcing along the upper rim and ONE DIME inscribed at the bottom.

-Other Features Of The 2001 Dime
+Other Features of the 2001 Dime

-The 2001 dime measures 17.90 millimeters in diameter and weighs precisely 2.27 grams.
+The 2001 dime measures 17.90 millimeters in diameter and weighs precisely 2.27 grams for the clad version (the silver proof weighs 2.50 grams).

-The coin features reeded edges, containing 118 precisely machined vertical grooves that serve both aesthetic and anti-counterfeiting purposes.
+Its clad composition consists of outer layers combining 75% copper and 25% nickel bonded to a pure copper core—a metallurgical formula implemented by the Coinage Act of 1965.
+The coin features reeded edges containing 118 precisely machined vertical grooves that serve both aesthetic and anti-counterfeiting purposes.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)